-Line 3-Capital gain net income.
-Every sale or exchange of a capital asset must be reported in detail on Schedule D (Form 1120), Capital Gains and Losses, even though no gain or loss is indicated.
+Line 3.
+Capital gain net income.
+Every sale or exchange of a capital asset must be reported in detail on Schedule D (Form 1120), Capital Gains and Losses, even if there is no gain or loss.

-Line 5-Other income.
+Line 5.
+Other income.
 Enter other taxable income not reported on lines 1 through 4.
 List the type and amount of income on an attached schedule.
-If the fund has only one item of other income, describe it in parentheses on the dotted part of line 5.
+If the fund has only one item of other income, describe it in parentheses on the dotted line next to the entry space for line 5.